Iridar/WOTCIridarManualLoadoutManager/WOTCIridarManualLoadoutManager/ReadMe.txt

 [h1]Loadout Screen[/h1]

-Adds two buttons to the armory Loadout screen:
+Adds two buttons to the Armory Loadout screen:

 [b]Save Loadout[/b] - clicking this button will bring you to the Save Loadout screen, where you will see the list of previously saved loadouts on the left, and the list of items currently equipped on the unit on the right.
 You can toggle checkboxes near each item to decide whether you want to save that particular item in the loadout.
 Then you can click the top element in the loadout list to save it as a new loadout, or you can click an existing loadout to overwrite it.
 You can also delete previously saved loadouts on this screeen.